 - Sash – The operable or stationary framework that sits inside the frame and holds the glass.

 - Single-hung – One operable sash on a window.

 - Single-pane – One sheet of glass within the sash of a window.

 - Triple-pane – Three sheets of glass held together in the sash.

 Getting to know the options for installing windows

 Unless you love a good DIY project, you need professional help to replace your windows.
 Doing it yourself can keep costs down — if you have the skills, tools, experience and time for installing windows.
 Whether you’re undergoing a single window or a whole-home replacement, hiring a professional installer can be the most efficient way to get the work done.
-When it comes to hiring a pro, you have three options:

 Some window manufacturers have their own expert installers.
 These professionals are certified to install a specific brand of window.
 They understand the correct installation process for different window styles and have the most knowledge and experience with the manufacturer’s product.

 Budgeting for window replacement can be the hardest part of the process.
 Every decision you make along the way affects the cost.
 You want to know what it will cost you upfront, but you aren’t far enough along in the process to get an accurate estimate of the total cost.

 Understand the advantages and disadvantages of different window styles, materials, features, shapes, glass and other options — and which have the biggest impact on the cost your project.
 In addition to the windows you choose, the method of installation and your location also play a factor.